Blaiski/agileInsight.github.io/index.md

 # Welcome to AgileInsight Profile Page

 AgileInsight is a vscode extension created as part of my doctoral research.
-It
+As user, it offers the following:
+- Integrates your agile dashboard such as Jira or Trello into your vscode development envrionment
+-

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.